 Discover The Hidden Movement Problems Holding You Back

-Training niggles and plateaus in performance are very common and often brought about by poor movement.
+Training niggles, overuse injuries and plateaus in performance are very common in training and your movement can often play a part.

 The way we move leaves clues as to why we’re not performing at our best so if you want to improve your performance in your sport then a Movement Assessment is a great place to start.

-A movement assessment will help you discover exactly how you move so you can put a movement program in place to help you start moving more efficiently, effectively and pain-free.
+A movement assessment will help you discover exactly how you move so you can start moving more efficiently.

 Our Movement Assessment includes:

-- Personalised tests, geared towards you and your sport
+- Specific & personalised tests geared towards YOU and your sport

-- Movement assessments of the feet, ankles, knees, hips, spine and shoulders
+- Assessment of the feet, ankles, knees, hips, spine and shoulders

 - A training strategy to move forward